Business Electricity Prices

 Check your business energy suppliers are authorised and regulated correctly by the ofgem confidence code and regulated by the financial conduct authority.
 This includes gas and electricity information for: Domestic consumers | Electricity - retail markets | Gas - retail markets | Licences, codes and standards.

-We've included deemed electricity prices below.
+We've included deemed business electricity prices per kwh below.
 These are rates that you can expect to see if your out of contract.
 Business electricity comparison website's can't update live prices that suit all businesses.

-*prices are believed to be accurate as of 09/04/19.
+*electricity prices per kwh are believed to be accurate as of 09/04/19.
 We aim provide he most accurate information and aren't responsibility for any inaccurate pricing on this page.

 When looking at business electricity comparison, it's important to take in to account your region.
 This can influence the outcome when looking at electricity for business.
 It's important to know where your business is located.